Kathleen Thorpe, Selkirk First Nation Bursary

 - Audio file OR video file OR a typed essay (max 200 words)

-This bursary may be renewed without subsequent application as long as the Fall 2020 recipient remains in good academic standing (minimum GPA of 2.0) throughout their program of study.
+This bursary may be renewed one time without subsequent application as long as the Fall 2021 recipient remains in good academic standing (minimum GPA of 2.0) throughout their program of study.